RECTORS OF CHRIST CHURCH 1849 - 2002

 JOHN PAUL COLLAS (1991 - 2002)

-Prior to taking up his appointment as the ninth incumbent of Christ Church, Collas served in number of parishes in the diocese, the last being as Rector of Glen Osmond (1978 - 91).
-He was apponinted Archdeacon of Sturt in 1990, and after coming to Christ Church, was collated Archdeacon of Sturt in 1990, and after coming to Christ Church, was collated Archdeacon of Adelaide in the Cathedral in March 1996.
+Prior to taking up his appointment as the ninth incumbent of Christ Church, Collas served in a number of parishes in the diocese, the last being as Rector of Glen Osmond (1978 – 91).
+He was appointed Archdeacon of Sturt in 1990, and after coming to Christ Church, was collated Archdeacon of Adelaide in the Cathedral in March 1996.
+In 2004 he was appointed Administrator (sede vacante), and was Vicar General of the Diocese until his retirement in 2006.